Let Our Personal Injury Attorneys Handle Everything After Your Car Accident

 2. Liability (Fault) Can Be Disputed

-You may think the other driver was clearly at fault, but that person and his or her insurance company may later challenge your version — or place all the blame on you!
+You may think that the other driver was clearly at fault, but that person and their insurance company may later challenge your version – or place all the blame on you.
 It is important to capture as much information as possible after an accident.

 3. Damages Must Be Proven

 An injury claim cannot simply demand “full compensation.”
-A good attorney will thoroughly document your injuries and the impact on your life, detailing all applicable damages.
+A good attorney will thoroughly document your injuries and the impact they will likely have on your life, detailing all applicable damages.
 These may include lost wages and projected earnings, medical bills and future medical needs, permanent disability, disfigurement, emotional distress, and pain and suffering.

-• Continue treating with your doctors.
-This is the most important thing you can do to support your claim and to recover as fully as possible from your injuries.
-It is also beneficial to document the ways your injury affects daily living, from pain and sleeplessness to physical limitations on household chores and favorite activities.
+- Continue treatment with your doctors.
+This is the most important thing you can do to support your claim and recover as fully as possible from your injuries.
+It is also beneficial to document the ways your injury affects your daily living, from pain and sleeplessness to physical limitations on household chores and favorite activities.

 4. The Insurance Adjuster Is Not Your Friend